Jeff Finley

 Jeff Finley is this magazine’s executive editor.
 He joined the Light+Life team in 2011 after a dozen years of reporting and editing for Sun-Times Media.
 He is a member of John Wesley Free Methodist Church where his wife, Jen, serves as the lead pastor.

-by Jeff Finely
+by Jeff Finley

 Do you believe in miracles?
 If so, have you prayed for a miracle?
 Did you experience a miracle?